mbucchia/_ARCHIVE_XR_APILAYER_NOVENDOR_nis_scaler/README.md

 3. Run the script `Install-XR_APILAYER_NOVENDOR_nis_scaler.ps1`.
 You will be prompted for elevation (running as Administrator).

-Several people have reported issues with the script failing to run due to some Windows policies.
-For now the workaround to this issue is to create a registry key `HKLM\Software\Khronos\OpenXR\1\ApiLayers\Implicit`, then under this path create a DWORD value with the full path to the `XR_APILAYER_NOVENDOR_nis_scaler.json` file and a value 0.

 4. (Optional) Start the OpenXR Developer Tools for Windows Mixed Reality, under the *System Status* tab, scroll down to *API Layers*.
 A layer named `XR_APILAYER_NOVENDOR_nis_scaler` should be listed.

 ## Removal